knuckledragger314/trivia/claude/feat/implementation-plan.md

 - Ability to switch between "Question View" and "Answer View" modes
 - Back button navigation working properly
 - Simple placeholder content to verify navigation works
-- Route properly connected from "Easy AWS" category selection
+- Route properly connected from "AWS Short" category selection

 ## Milestone 5: UI Design and Content Integration ✅ COMPLETED
 Once basic navigation is working, figure out how to properly display the longer question content in the UI.